Table of Contents

 Today, Gymnema Sylvestre is also cultivated in other parts of the world, including the United States, where it is grown as an ornamental plant or for its medicinal properties.
 However, the plant still thrives best in its native tropical habitats.

-Health Benefits of Gymnema Sylvestre
+3. Ayurvedic Properties of Gymnema Sylvestre

 Gymnema Sylvestre has been traditionally used in Ayurvedic medicine to treat various health conditions, and recent scientific studies have shown that the plant may have several health benefits.
 Some of the potential health benefits of Gymnema Sylvestre include: